Music Beyond, Inc. was founded by Kaori Fujii and Nana Aomori in August 2014.

 Regional Security Officer / International Security Specialist

-Kevin McGuire has been in the field of security for eight years, with extensive overseas experience.
+Kevin McGuire has been in the field of security for ten years, with extensive overseas experience.
 Kevin has worked in presenting security information to a wide range of audiences, including international bodies, government officials, policy-makers, partner organizations, key stakeholder groups, NGOs, at-risk communities and the general public.

 Founder and CEO, Womensphere

-The principal flutist, Seattle Symphony Orchestra
+Principal Flutist, Seattle Symphony Orchestra

-CEO, Ingeta Consulting LLC.
+CEO, Ingeta Consulting LLC